Mayurji/Model-Deployment/Fastapi-Deployment/Readme.md

 ### **To run**

 By default, the app runs on 127.0.0.1:8000 and *main* refers to the filename and *app* is the fastapi object, a key point of interaction.
 *uvicorn* is the ASGI (Asynchronous Server Gateway Interface) built on top of uvloop and httptools.
-Fastapi is a API framework.
 I would encourage users to read the docs for Fastapi for further reading.

 ```python